madprops/gifmaker/README.md

 If any of those is set to a negative value like `-100`, it will apply it from the center.

-For example: `--top=-100` would pull it a bit to the top from the center.
+For example: `--top -100` would pull it a bit to the top from the center.

-And `--right=-100` would pull it a bit to the right from the center.
+And `--right -100` would pull it a bit to the right from the center.

 ---